How to build a neurodiversity-inclusive organization

 Published on 20 June 2024 Written by Dr Lisa Colledge

-The most common approach to introducing neurodiversity-inclusion in an organization is bottom-up: an employee resource group raises awareness and strives to bring about change, and success is claimed when neurodivergent individuals can declare their differences and request that their needs are accommodated — a burdensome process for this vulnerable group
+ERGs raise awareness and strive to bring about change.
+Their measure of success tends to be ensuring that neurodivergent individuals can declare their differences and request that their needs are accommodated — a burdensome process for members of this vulnerable Group.

 In reality, neurodivergent employees struggle to contribute their best even if their accommodation has formally been granted.
 The effectiveness of the accommodation depends primarily on their manager’s attitude, and the process needs to be repeated with every change of position or manager.
 The result is often fatigue, disillusion and burnout.